Fairchild Swearingen Metroliner: Development

 Prototype construction of the Metro began in 1968 and the first flight was on August 26, 1969.
 Swearingen Aircraft encountered financial difficulties at this stage, and late in 1971 Fairchild (which was marketing the Metro and building its wings and engine nacelles), bought 90% of Swearingen and the company was renamed Swearingen Aviation Corporation.
 At this point, the previously cash-strapped company was able to put the Metro into production.

 In 1974, the original Metro models were replaced by the SA226-TC Metro II after about 20 Metros and about 30 Merlin IVAs had been built.
 Among the changes made were larger, squared-oval windows and optionally, a small rocket-assisted take off engine in the tail cone, to improve takeoff performance out of "hot & high" airfields in the event of an engine failure.

 The Metro and Metro II were limited to a maximum weight of 12,500 lb by the requirements of the Special Federal Regulation 23 that the aircraft had been certified against.
 The Metro II was re-certified as the Metro IIA in 1980 with a maximum weight of 13,100 lb and the Metro II's TPE331-3 engines replaced by -10 engines of increased power.

-The SA227-AC Metro III followed, also initially certified in 1980 for up to 14,000 lb, increasing to 14,500 lb as engines and structures were upgraded.
+The ' followed, also initially certified in 1980 for up to 14,000 lb, increasing to 14,500 lb as engines and structures were upgraded.
 An option for up to 16,000 lb was offered.
 Among external improvements to the Metro III were a 10 ft increase in wing span, four-bladed props, redesigned "quick-access" engine cowlings and numerous drag-reducing airframe modifications, including landing gear doors that closed after the gear was extended.